alexandredupontbouillard/2-defective_coloring/README.md

-# Project aiming at solving the 2-defective coloring using column generation
+#  Column generation for the 2-defective coloring

 This project implements all algorithms we have tried in order to